Red Earth announces move of annual festival, push for statewide movement

 OKC will continue to play host to the Red Earth Parade in October, kicking off the city's Indigenous People's Day and the Red Earth FallFest at the Myriad Botanical Gardens among other events throughout the year.

-The Red Earth Youth Art Show and Competition will be held May 2-3 at OKC Outlets.
+The Red Earth Youth Art Show and Competition will be held in October during Fall Fest at the Myriad Gardens.

+"It's really important to have cultural touchstones here in the city and Red Earth has always provided that," said Mayor David Holt.

 Additionally, Red Earth is working on collaborations with tribal and arts organizations in Bartlesville, Tulsa, Wewoka, and Claremore.